Multi-turn Evaluation of Anthropomorphic Behaviours in Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) are adept at generating fluent, contextually relevant responses that mimic human-like communication.
-These advances have enabled the development of conversational chatbots and companionship applications that can display high levels of human-like social behaviour \cite{sahota_how_nodate}.
-A key phenomenon observed in interactions with such AI systems is that users frequently \emph{anthropomorphise} them, attributing to them human-like qualities such as moral judgement and emotional awareness \cite{cohn_believing_2024, shanahan2024talking}.
-While anthropomorphic behaviours can facilitate engagement and ease of use, they may also encourage users to overestimate AI system capabilities, share private information which they otherwise would not, or become more vulnerable to inappropriate influence from AI systems \cite{akbulut_all_2024,weidinger_taxonomy_2022,brandtzaeg_my_2022}.
-Navigating the complexities of evoking anthropomorphic perceptions in users requires reliably evaluating the anthropomorphic behaviours of LLMs \cite{cheng_i_2024}.
-Here, we present such an evaluation.
+Large language models (LLMs) excel at human-like communication, leading to sophisticated conversational agents that can display high levels of social behavior \citep{sahota_how_nodate}.
+A key phenomenon observed in interactions with such systems is that users frequently \emph{anthropomorphise} them, attributing to them human-like qualities such as moral judgement and emotional awareness \citep{cohn_believing_2024, shanahan2024talking}.
+While this can facilitate engagement, it also presents significant risks: users may overestimate AI capabilities, share private information, or become vulnerable to undue influence \citep{akbulut_all_2024, brandtzaeg_my_2022}.
+To assess these complex trade-offs, it is crucial to reliably evaluate anthropomorphic LLM behaviours \citep{cheng_i_2024}.
+Here, we address this gap with \textit{AnthroBench}: a novel empirically-grounded evaluation method and benchmark.

-To systematically measure anthropomorphism, we decompose it into 14 specific behaviours identified in previous research.
+To systematically measure anthropomorphism, we decompose it into 14 distinct behaviours identified in previous research (example in Figure~\ref{fig:ex}).
 We then evaluate four AI systems on these behaviours (Section~\ref{sec:5.2}).
 In doing so, we address three key challenges in SOTA evaluation: multi-turn evaluation, automation of assessment, and validation of results.
-First, current benchmarking paradigms largely rely on single-turn prompting, making them insufficient for measuring interactive behaviours that emerge over the course of prolonged conversation.
-As anthropomorphic behaviours may not emerge in single-turn exchanges, we conduct a \emph{multi-turn evaluation}.
-Second, to enable scalability and comparability of results, we make this multi-turn evaluation \emph{fully} automated – the second safety evaluation of this kind to the best of our knowledge \cite{zhou_haicosystem_2024}.
-Finally, to ensure construct validity (i.e., the evaluation captures the concept it is intended to measure), we present a novel validation approach which assesses our results against a bespoke human-AI interaction experiment \cite{bowman_dahl_2021_will,wallach2024evaluatinggenerativeaisystems}.
+First, current benchmarking paradigms largely rely on single-turn prompting, making them insufficient for measuring interactive behaviours.
+Typical cases of real-world chatbot use involve multiple dialogue turns, and anthropomorphic behaviours (and perceptions) often emerge through extended interactions rather than single-turn exchanges \citep{ibrahim_beyond_2024}.
+Thus, we conduct a \emph{multi-turn evaluation}.
+Second, to enable scalability and comparability of results, we make this multi-turn evaluation \emph{fully} automated – the second safety evaluation of this kind to the best of our knowledge \citep{zhou_haicosystem_2024}.
+Finally, to ensure construct validity (i.e., the evaluation captures the concept it is intended to measure), we present a novel validation approach which assesses our results against a bespoke human-AI interaction experiment \citep{bowman_dahl_2021_will,wallach2024evaluatinggenerativeaisystems}.